Southern emerald toucanet: Description

-Like other toucans, the white-throated toucanet is brightly marked and has a large bill.
+Like other toucans, the southern emerald toucanet is brightly marked and has a large bill.
 Adults are 33 to 38 cm long and weigh about 160 to 230 g.
 The sexes are alike in appearance although the female generally is smaller and shorter-billed.
 Their bill is black with a wide yellow stripe along its culmen and a white vertical strip at its base.
 Subspecies A. a. albivitta and A. a. phaeolaemus have some chestnut or maroon at the base of the culmen.
-All four subspecies have plumage that is mainly green like that of other members of genus Aulacorhynchus, and is somewhat lighter below than above.
+All the subspecies have plumage that is mainly green like that of other members of genus Aulacorhynchus, and is somewhat lighter below than above.
 The nominate A. a. albivitta has a white throat.
 It has bare yellow to orange skin around the dark eye that is further surrounded by blue feathers.
 Subspecies A. a. lautus has a pale gray throat and bare orange-brown or gray skin around the eye.
 A. a. phaeolaemus has a pale blue throat and A. a. griseigularis a gray throat.
 All subspecies have olive green legs and feet with dusky yellow soles.

 Distribution and habitat

-The four subspecies of white-throated toucanet are found thus: